Nickchapman3773/Uranium-Fever/docs/setupinstructions.md

 :::tip Double Check
 Navigate to `C:\Modding\Uranium Fever\mods`, right click the `[NoDelete] Tale of Two Wasteland` folder, select `Properties`, and verify that the installation size is exactly 17GB.

-If this is not the case, delete the `[NoDelete] Tale of Two Wasteland` and `[NoDelete] Stock New Vegas` folders, and repeat the above steps starting at the [Creating Clean Installs and Backups](https://uraniumfever.net/docs/setupinstructions#-creating-clean-installs-and-backups-) section.
+If this is not the case, delete the `[NoDelete] Tale of Two Wasteland` and `[NoDelete] Stock New Vegas` folders, and repeat the above steps starting at [Creating Clean Installs and Backups](https://uraniumfever.net/docs/setupinstructions#-creating-clean-installs-and-backups-).
 :::

 :::warning